FLo-ABB/awesome-abb-robots/README.md

 ## 🤖 ROS
 - [JOiiNT-LAB/abb_wrapper](https://github.com/JOiiNT-LAB/abb_wrapper) - These packages are intended to ease the interaction between ABB OmniCore controllers and ROS-based systems, by providing ready-to-run ROS nodes.
 - [ros-industrial/abb_libegm](https://github.com/ros-industrial/abb_libegm) - A C++ library for interfacing with ABB robot controllers supporting Externally Guided Motion (689-1)
+- [PickNikRobotics/abb_ros2](https://github.com/PickNikRobotics/abb_ros2) - This is a meta-package containing everything to run an ABB robot or simulation with ROS 2.

 ## 🔧 SDKs and RWS documentation
 - [Developer Center](https://developercenter.robotstudio.com/) - A suite of SDKs and Web services to communicate with ABB Robots